The Fight for Environmental and Climate Justice in Texas: A Conversation with Frontline Community Advocates

 Location: Eidman Courtroom followed by lunch in the Jamail Pavilion

 Learn from Simms and an amazing group of advocates what community-based advocacy looks like, why it matters, and what it can accomplish.
-And hear about some of the biggest challenges that communities in Texas are facing, the great work they are doing, and how lawyers can partner with communities to amplify their power.
+And hear about some of the biggest challenges that communities are facing, the great work they are doing, and how lawyers can partner with communities to amplify their power.

 Panelists:

 About Patrice Simms and his visit to Texas Law as the Justice Center’s eleventh G. Rollie White Public Interest Scholar in Residence.
+Information about the panelists.

 Panel discussion in the Eidman Courtroom, 11:45-1:00 pm, with lunch available in the Jamail Pavilion immediately following.
 Simms and the panelists will be available for conversation over lunch from 1-1:30pm.